 While zero-interest loans can be leveraged to increase your investments, not everyone can do so.
 A FICO score of at least 740 is needed to qualify for most of these loans.
 The same can be said for 0% Intro APR Credit Cards.

 However, if used wisely, it can also be a great way to increase the amount of money you can invest.
-And by being the only 0% interest loan that’s accessible to people with bad credit, it could potentially be their way out of the debt trap.
+Being the only 0% interest loan that’s accessible to people with bad credit could potentially be their way out of the debt trap.

 FAQ